samay15jan/arch-install/README.md

 # Arch-Install Script
-The shell scripts in this repository allow the entire process (installation and configuration of my arch with i3wm) to be automated.
+The shell scripts in this repository allow the entire process (installation and configuration of arch with i3wm) to be automated.

 # Important Note:
 This script will format your drive.
 Please make sure you don't have any important data on your drive or just backup your data first.